"Engage" Design System — Case Study

 Context

-Shaping a large-scale product within a ground-level startup has been a thrilling experience, filled with unique challenges and opportunities to learn, lead, and give design a seat at the table.
-At the start, nothing was standardized, everything was chaotic, and it was up to me to bravely don several hats and plot a path toward success—shaping not only the product experience but also the systems, tools, and processes underpinning it.
+Shaping a large-scale product within a ground-level startup was a thrilling experience, filled with unique challenges and opportunities to learn, lead, and give design a seat at the table.
+Crafting the Engage design system was one of those opportunities.

-As Emgage's first design hire, in collaboration with its lead engineer, I led the creation of Emgage's extensive design system (in Sketch at the time, later migrated to Figma) and component library (React) from the ground up.
-Equipping our design and engineering teams to effectively design, communicate, and build at scale using the shared language of a well-curated (and tested) library of reusable components and patterns.
+As Emgage’s first design hire, I collaborated closely with the lead engineer to build Emgage’s extensive design system (initially in Sketch, later migrated to Figma) and component library (React) from the ground up, equipping our design and engineering teams to design, communicate, and build more effectively at scale.

 Solution

-Introducing the "Engage" Design System, a full-featured design system consisting of:
+Introducing the "Engage" Design System, a full-featured system consisting of:

-• Design component library/UI kit (Figma) and supporting ecosystem.
+• Design component library (Figma) and supporting ecosystem.

 • Engineering component library (React) with supporting DevOps tools and practices.